| Egypt to Auckland,

 made an immediate bad impression on me when she asked

 that we pour them out before getting on her bus.
+After we made a stop at

 the office of the tour company to pay for our cultural